-Prerequisite: Introduction to Two- Dimensional Art
+Classification: Regular Prerequisite: Introduction to Two- Dimensional Art Open to: 9, 10, 11 Credit: 1RW

 Students will continue to explore a variety of media, techniques, and design concepts that build upon skills learned in Introduction to Two-Dimensional Art.
 Drawing, painting, printmaking, collage, mixed media, and relief sculpture will be explored at an advanced level.
 Students will apply elements and principles of design, art history, and art criticism concepts to their projects.
 Students may be required to purchase some art supplies in addition to the course fee.
-Fee: \$15.00